Acid Tongue: Influences and recording

 Lewis first began work on Acid Tongue after writing the title track on her Rabbit Fur Coat tour.
 She attempted to work out an arrangement for Rilo Kiley's Under the Blacklight.
-It didn't work, so Lewis recorded it for a second solo album.
+It did not work, so Lewis recorded it for a second solo album.

 According to the Los Angeles Times, Lewis was inspired by house parties at Jonathan Wilson's Laurel Canyon home.
 "We'd go to these jams in the canyon.
 They're fantastic.
 Jonathan invites older session musicians from the real Laurel Canyon era, and younger people who are just starting their bands who happen to live in the canyon, and we all get together and sing Grateful Dead covers and J. J. Cale songs."
 Lewis herself has said that it "rocks a little harder," in contrast to Rabbit Fur Coats folk rock influences.
 Lewis also used Rilo Kiley's Under the Blacklight, which was notably polished compared to the band's earlier work, "as a reference point to go in the complete opposite direction".
 She explained that every song she writes is "a response to the thing that I've written before".
 "It's even as simple as, 'OK, I've written a ballad, now I want to push myself to write something that's up tempo.'
 If I'm writing about myself, well, that subject can be tiresome, so then I focus on character-driven songs.
 So I'm always doing this back-and-forth just to keep myself interested."